whundahl/django_459_CofC/README.md

 `./manage.py startapp <my_app>`

 ### Architechture Behind the Docker-django Web App
-I have worked with django several times before and the web framework provides a ModelViewController architectural pattern, making it a fairley easy framework to develop with.
+I have worked with django several times before and the web framework provides a ModelViewController architectural pattern, making it a fairly easy framework to develop with.
 I find myself using python for more projects each day and this one is no different.
 Django when coupled with redis and postgreSQL, presents a microservice architectural pattern.

 Finally, I realized that there is a need to have a fully deployable application without the hassle of having to set up the boilerplate code each time, with the architecture I define.
 Of course, every project is different and needs a defined architechture but when working with several django projects it can be hard to spin up new instances of differnt applications because of the need to create a virtual environment for development.
 Docker solves this for us, and provides us with a way to test and develop many applications at one time from a single machine.
 Additionally, It makes for easier deployment.

 ### Rubric

+##### Assignment 1

 1. Completeness (20%) Did you complete all the tasks listed above and provide all files necessary to make the application run?
 Does the application run?